overwolf/overwolf.github.io/create-local-dev-env.md

 3. `yarn install` - install all the required packges. (in case of an error read the note below).
 4. `yarn start` - start the docusaurus app locally.
 That will automatically open your default browser with the local copy of the site.

-Note: if your VS Code terminal not recognize yarn or npm, open a CMD and run these commands, that make sure that these programs installed globally and will be recognized by VS Code:
+**Note: if your VS Code terminal not recognize yarn or npm**, open a CMD and run these commands, that make sure that these programs installed globally and will be recognized by VS Code:

 ```
 > npm install -g yarn